 Let's review what we know so far:

-Gravity is an attraction between objects that causes them to accelerate towards one another.
+All objects have mass.
+Gravity is an attraction between two masses that causes them to accelerate towards one another.
+Without gravity, if you held a pencil in the air and let go, it would just float (like it does for astronauts in the space station).
+With gravity, if you hold the pencil and then let go it falls to the ground.
+More specifically, the pencil accelerates towards Earth and Earth accelerates towards the pencil.
 Now you might think, "I have never seen the ground move towards my pencil when I drop it!"
-That’s because Earth is SO MUCH BIGGER than everything on it, we can't really detect the earth moving towards things when we drop them.
+That’s because Earth is SO MUCH BIGGER than everything on it so we can't detect the planet moving towards things when we drop them.

 |Topographic Height||=||Ellipsoidal Height||-||Geoid Height|